scala/scala3/docs/docs/reference/contextual/motivation.md

  1. [Given Instances](./givens.md) are a new way to define basic terms that can be synthesized.
 They replace implicit definitions.
 The core principle of the proposal is that, rather than mixing the `implicit` modifier with a large number of features, we have a single way to define terms that can be synthesized for types.

- 2. [Using Clauses](./using-clauses.md) are a new syntax for implicit _parameters_ and their _arguments_.
+ 2. [`using` Clauses](./using-clauses.md) are a new syntax for implicit _parameters_ and their _arguments_.
 It unambiguously aligns parameters and arguments, solving a number of language warts.
 It also allows us to have several `using` clauses in a definition.

  3. ["Given" Imports](./given-imports.md) are a new class of import selectors that specifically import givens and nothing else.